CliCli-Editor/lualib/README.md

 * Purchase items in the store, automatically deduct the existing components and deduct the difference

 Enabling method：
-* Create maps using 'Y3' objects (objects for demonstration purposes)）
+* Create maps using 'CliCli' objects (objects for demonstration purposes)）
-* Add 'require "y3 to Lua code.demo.
-CRAFT"`
+* Add 'require "clicli.demo.craft" into Lua code"`
 * In the editor, click 'Menu Bar' -> 'Plugins' ->' Plugins Mall ', search for 'LuaLib', install 'LuaLib Example - Interface' (to display the store）

 # Q&A